 - Over 28 million adults in the US could benefit from wearing hearing aids, but only one-fourth of those people actually use hearing aids.

-- There are smartphone apps that you can download to control your hearing aids and further personalize your listening experience.
+- There are smartphone apps and online hearing tests that allow you to control your hearing aids and further personalize your listening experience.

 - Hearing loss can be genetic—roughly 30 to 50 percent of hearing loss is due to genetic factors.

 One of the most important facts about hearing loss is that while it is treatable, it is not curable.
-Hearing aids, hearing implants, personal sound amplifiers, apps, and other technologies are all able to mitigate the effects of hearing loss but cannot fully restore hearing.
+Hearing aids, hearing implants, smart listening devices, apps, and other technologies are all able to mitigate the effects of hearing loss but cannot fully restore hearing.
 It is incredibly important that everyone takes care of their hearing as children and adults, to avoid hearing loss in later life.